AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Methodology

-\textbf{Multi-Granularity Evidence-Enhanced Fusion Projector.} The core contradiction in micro-expression visual signals lies in the fact that subtle muscle boundary deformations are typically concealed within local high-frequency textures, whereas understanding the overall facial posture requires global low-frequency abstract features\cite{se,liu2025temporal}.
-Conventional single-scale pooling operations easily cause high-frequency micro-clues to be overshadowed by global semantics\cite{SHAO}.
-To address this, the MGE-EFP aims to extract highly purified visual evidence by disentangling and refusing spatio-temporal information under different receptive fields.
+\textbf{Multi-Granularity Evidence-Enhanced Fusion Projector.} The central challenge of micro-expression visual signals is that subtle muscle boundary deformations are typically concealed within local high-frequency textures, whereas understanding the overall facial posture requires global low-frequency abstract features\cite{se,liu2025temporal}.
+Conventional single-scale pooling operations can cause high-frequency micro-cues to be overshadowed by global semantics\cite{SHAO}.
+To address this issue, MGE-EFP extracts purified visual evidence by disentangling and re-fusing spatio-temporal information under different receptive fields.

-Given the input sequence $\mathbf{X}$, we first perform hierarchical feature encoding through a lightweight 3D spatio-temporal backbone network.
+Given the input sequence $\mathbf{X}$, we first perform hierarchical feature encoding with a lightweight 3D spatio-temporal backbone network.
 Let the mid-level spatio-temporal tensor extracted by the network be $\mathbf{F}_{mid} \in \mathbb{R}^{T' \times C_1 \times H' \times W'}$, and the high-level semantic tensor be $\mathbf{F}_{high} \in \mathbb{R}^{T' \times C_2 \times H'' \times W''}$.
-To explicitly amplify the instantaneous facial texture perturbations when micro-expressions occur, we introduce a differentiable Laplacian enhancement operator $\nabla^2$ along the spatial dimensions to apply high-frequency excitation to the mid-level features.
+To amplify instantaneous facial texture perturbations when micro-expressions occur, we introduce a differentiable Laplacian enhancement operator $\nabla^2$ along the spatial dimensions to apply high-frequency excitation to the mid-level features.
 The high-frequency micro-feature representation $\mathbf{F}_{hf}$ is obtained as follows:

-where $\gamma$ is a learnable adaptive enhancement coefficient used to control the injection intensity of high-frequency textures.
-Physically, this operation effectively magnifies minute gradient changes at the edges of muscle movements.
+where $\gamma$ is a learnable adaptive enhancement coefficient that controls the injection intensity of high-frequency textures.
+This operation magnifies minute gradient changes along the edges of muscle movements.

 To integrate global semantic context while preserving high-frequency details, we introduce an attention-gated mechanism.
 Spatial downsampling alignment is first applied to $\mathbf{F}_{hf}$ to match the spatio-temporal resolution of $\mathbf{F}_{high}$, yielding $\tilde{\mathbf{F}}_{hf}$.
 We then generate an adaptive fusion weight matrix $\mathbf{G} \in (0, 1)$ via a cross-channel gating function: